 How to design a garden

-How do you design a garden if you’re not a garden designer?
+This post will explain how to design a garden if you’re not a garden designer?

 Not only do you want the most beautiful garden possible, but you also need to avoid making expensive mistakes.